Jeffrey Dahmer's 1988 Arrest: No Mugshot, No Jail Time

 What do these missing mugshots and false addresses reveal about the Dahmer case?

-They expose a pattern of fabrication.
-Missing records, invented photo arrays, and a crime scene tied to the DA himself point to a fabricated case built for television.
+They expose what looks like a pattern of fabrication.
+Missing records, invented photo arrays, and a crime scene that looks like it might have been tied to the DA himself point to a fabricated case built for television.
 “Dahmer” was a fake news story, in other words.